Warwick-Stats-Resources/warwickpres/README.md

 ## Workflow for using this extension in RStudio with git/GitHub/gh-pages

 I have found it a bit fiddly to get this working with RStudio projects.
 The following workflow works well for me.
-There may be a other/better ways!
+There may be a other/better ways.

 Before using this workflow for the first time, check that you have git set up to use 'main' as the default branch.